playframework/playframework/documentation/manual/scalaGuide/main/templates/ScalaTemplates.md

 <h1>@title("hello world")</h1>
 ```

-> **Note:** Declaring code block this way in a template can be sometime useful but keep in mind that a template is not the best place to write complex logic.
-It is often better to externalize these kind of code in a Java class (that you can store under the `views/` package as well if your want).
+> **Note:** Declaring Scala block this way in a template can be sometimes useful but keep in mind that a template is not the best place to write complex logic.
+It is often better to externalize these kind of code in a pure scala source file (that you can store under the `views/` package as well if you want).

-By convention a reusable block defined with a name starting with **implicit** will be marked as `implicit`:
+By convention, a reusable block defined with a name starting with **implicit** will be marked as `implicit`:

 ```
 @implicitFieldConstructor = @{ MyFieldConstructor() }